Wednesday, March 2, 2016

 22. "West Side Story"(1961)

 When you're a jet, you're a jet.
 Robert Wise's "WSS" may be the most worshiped musical of them all.
-With all due respect to the luminous Natalie Wood(this is her time capsule), sassy Best Supporting Actress Rita Moreno is a consistent scene-stealer.
+With all due respect to the luminous Natalie Wood(her memory lives on), sassy Best Supporting Actress Rita Moreno is a consistent scene-stealer.
 "Story" has ten Oscars(more than any other musical), including Best Picture.

 21. "Doctor Zhivago"(1965)